impresso/impresso-data-sanitycheck/README.md

 - detect missing/absent years of a journal
 - detect missing/absent months of a year
 - detect missing/absent days of a month
+- detect missing image for a page
+- detect missing article? => Is this possible?

-## Discussion 22.03
+## Discussion 22.03.18

 **Data to cross-check:**
 - canonical json (S3)
 - images (NAS)

-**Sanity check strategies:**
+**Sanity check strategy:**

-1) isolated checks for 1) text and 2) images, w.r.t. original data.
+1. isolated checks for 1) text and 2) images, w.r.t. original data.
 To be run apart.

-2) cross-check on generated canonical data, assumin that 1) was fine.
+2. cross-check on generated canonical data, assuming that 1) was fine.

 **Isolated check images**
-- corrupted archives
+- detect corrupted archives
-- image format list per issue
+- overview of image format per journal, counts based on issues.
-- per journal, total sum jp2 size for NP
+- per journal, total sum of jp2 file size
-- per journal, total sum of all images
+- per journal, total sum of all images (?)

 Goes in the DB:
 - in the journal table, how many images comes tif/png/jpg + %